 The Burger Place – 50s style diner, HUGE burgers cooked on the grill…homemade burger buns with a secret recipe from France…great food.

-El Sombrero – Mexicano autentico with endless chips and salsa to fill up on before the really good stuff arrives.
-Big portions, fun, friendly staff, and easy to find in a plaza on Palm Bay Road on the east side not far from Starbucks and Walmart (across the street between Port Malabar and Riviera Dr).
+El Sombrero – Mexicano autentico with endless chips and salsa (and good guac) to fill up on before the really good stuff arrives.
+Big portions, fun, friendly staff, and easy to find in a plaza on east Palm Bay Road.
+Their burritos, enchiladas, and tacos are amazing (plus you can choose the meats)!
+Get a combo if you can’t decide what to try.

 Pollo Tropical – Caribbean style food…good and lots of it.
 The Tropichop is a popular favorite, and don’t forget to try the fried sweet plantains.